Edited Jan 25, 2009

 Things I am glad I brought:

-Headlamp.
+-Headlamp.
 I literally cannot live without it.
 I even travel with it.

 -Shortwave radio.
 Sometimes my only connection to the outside world.